How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 - Justin can’t eat that.
 He’s not allowed to.

 I had to remind myself that their intentions were good or in good fun.
-When you’re making changes in your life you’re also asking those closet to you to change.
+When you’re making changes in your life you’re also asking those closest to you to change.
 Familiarity is safe and secure and when you shake things up it can be uncomfortable and confusing for those that care about you.
 Here’s what you can do.

 1. Communicate how important this is to you